ammario/OpenStack-PHP/README.md

 $Container->createObject("name", "lots of data here");
 ```
 ####Getting Data
-Data may be retrieved by using the object as a string, or with the getData() function.
+Data may be accessed by using the object as a string, or with the getData() function.
 ```php
 echo $Object->getData();
 echo $Object;